Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the

-This metric implies \quotes{unbounded speed of light} in the vicinity of singularities of $\Vm$, and for the case of the hydrogen atom we define the Lorentzian metric for the corresponding wave equation, and we derive the Time-Energy Uncertainty Principle from a special form of the light cones of this metric.
+This metric implies \quotes{unbounded speed of light} near singularities of $\Vm$; for the case of the hydrogen atom, we define a Lorentzian metric for the corresponding wave equation, and we derive a time\text{--}energy uncertainty condition from a special form of the light cones of this metric.

-Inversely, for known static black hole metrics - Schwarzschild, Nordstr{\"o}m-Reissner, and de Sitter - we compare them with the above Lorentzian metric, and we define wave equations for corresponding Schr{\"o}dinger operators.
-Results of Section~\ref{chap:uniqueness} imply that the solutions of the wave equations in the neighborhoods of corresponding event horizons never reach their boundary.
+Conversely, for known static black hole Lorentzian metrics - Schwarzschild, Nordstr{\"o}m\text{--}Reissner, and de Sitter - we define wave equations for the corresponding Schr{\"o}dinger operators.
+We determine that the event horizons of these metrics are infinities in metric~\eqref{eqn:metric}, we can choose their neighborhoods to be RCNs of infinities, and the results of Section~\ref{chap:uniqueness} imply that the solutions of the wave equations in the neighborhoods of corresponding event horizons never reach their boundaries.

-Our focus is the qualitative behavior of solutions of the wave equation~\eqref{eqn:wave-eq-1}, so we avoid other generalizations by letting the manifold $M$ be infinitely smooth, by considering a simple Laplacian instead of a second order symmetric operator, and by defining the Schr{\"o}dinger operator on real valued functions instead of sections of Hermitian vector bundles, etc.
+Our focus is on the qualitative behavior of the solutions of the wave equation~\eqref{eqn:wave-eq-1}, so we avoid other generalizations by letting the manifold $M$ be infinitely smooth, by considering a simple Laplacian instead of a second-order symmetric operator, and by defining the Schr{\"o}dinger operator on real-valued functions instead of sections of Hermitian vector bundles, etc.